Nusa Islands Guide – Best Things To Do on The Bali Nusa Islands

 Crystal Bay Beach

-Finally, a beach you can actually swim at!
+Finally, a beach on this Nusa Islands guide you can actually swim at!
 This beach has tons of food and fresh coconuts, but please make sure to clean up after yourself.
-During our visit, we found lots of trash on the beach along with tons of broken coral.
+During our visit, we found lots of trash on the beach, along with tons of broken coral.

-Diamond Beach is another top place to visit on Nusa Penida.
+Diamond Beach is another top place to visit in Nusa Penida.
 Only consider visiting this beach if you are staying on the island.
-Diamond beach is located on the far east side of the island making it difficult to see in just a day.
+Diamond beach is located on the far east side of the island, making it difficult to see in just a day.

-Other Tips to Know about the Nusa Islands
+Other Things to Know about the Nusa Islands

 - The islands get extremely dark at night since there are no street lamps.